CosmoLike/cocoa/README.md

     module load Anaconda3/2022.10

-If you are not sure about the name of the available Anaconda module, type the command
+If you are not sure about the name of the available Anaconda module, type the command.

     module avail An

 to show all modules with names that start with `An`.
-The output should resemble the following
+The output should resemble the following.

 <img width="700" alt="Anaconda" src="https://github.com/user-attachments/assets/09326f5f-49e0-45b5-a157-25fe2b09918e">

 - :interrobang: **Installation seems to take forever**.

-There are various reasons why the Cocoa conda environment installation may take a long time.
+There are various reasons why the installation of the Cocoa conda environment may take a long time.
 Here is a checklist of good practices to overcome this problem.

 :one: *Never install conda environments using the login node*.